GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.7 Can An Identity Card Issued By A Program That Has Modified The PIV Technical Specifications Be Considered A PIV-I Card?

 * **NO -** In order to be considered PIV-I, an identity card must conform to the minimum PIV technical requirements defined in [X.509 Certificate Policy for the FBCA] (https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TN7cAAG&field=File__Body__s), and be issued by an issuer who has been assessed by the Federal PKI Policy Authority as meeting those requirements.
 <br /><br /><br />

+### 3.8 What Is The Piv-I Card Logical Data Model?

+The PIV-I Card logical data model is the same as the PIV Card logical data model, as defined in [FIPS 201 Section 4.1.5.1](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) and further detailed in  [NIST SP 800-73 Part 1](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
+<br /><br /><br />

+### 3.9 Can the PIV-I Card Logical Data Model be extended?

+* **Yes -** The PIV-I Card logical data model can be extended in the same way as the PIV Card logical data model, as defined in [FIPS 201 Section 4.1.5.1](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf).
+The PIV-I Card logical data model may be extended using the optional data defined within  [NIST SP 800-73 Part 1] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
+<br /><br /><br />

 ### 3.?
 How does a Federal Physical Access Control System (PACS) interpret a PIV-I card that does not have a FASC-N?